shred/a500-bom/content/index.md

 We generally recommend to use turned pin sockets.
 However, if you plan to use expansions (such as accelerators or HDMI converters) or PLCC to DIP adapters, standard sockets might be a better choice, as the pin headers might not fit into turned pin sockets.

+Ultra low profile sockets are required for the DRAM chips (U16~U23).
+Otherwise the chips will collide with the keyboard.

 ## Rämixx500

 The _Rämixx500_ board has some modifications compared to the original Commodore board.
 At the bottom of the parts list, you will find all additional parts that are needed for building a Rämixx500.